 You don't have to be a paparazzi-dodging celeb or on-the-lam introvert to appreciate a vacation that's totally off the grid.
 Remote resorts reachable by puddle jumper, or pontoon boat, or pack mule, offer private beaches, Chi-harnassing solitude, and gorgeous exotic locales, not to mention riveting travel tales about, well, taking puddle jumpers to pontoon boats to pack mules.
 And then still not being there!
 They may not be cheap, but here are nine of the world's most isolated luxe resorts.

-This 17-room boutique set on 15,000 acres of Mexican coast is equidistant from two airports, but remains a solid 2.5hr drive from either.
+This 17-room boutique set on 1,500 acres of Mexican coast is a solid 2.5-hour drive from the airport at Puerto Vallarta, and 1.5 hours from Manzanillo.
 Popular as a beach playground for the Hollywood set, some book the entire property for the holidays.
 And with good reason: it boasts cliffside views, isolated beaches, and lagoons, but thankfully lacks cell phone reception.

-While Aman Resorts is well-known for its remote properties, its newest resort in Vietnam is catching everyone's attention.
+While Aman Resorts is well-known for its remote properties, its resort in Vietnam is the one that catches everyone's attention.
 An hour from the airport, Amanoi is tucked away in a national park that's loaded with “ahhh”-worthy views and 31 luxury hillside pavilions -- complete with outdoor decks, king-sized beds, and floor-to-ceiling windows.
 If that's not enough, there're also private swimming pools and a 20,000sqft spa at the foot of a sprawling, lotus-filled lake.

 Nestled at the end of a 3hr coastal drive considered by many to be the most scenic route in the world, the Hawaiian town of Hana is said to be "old school", as in authentic luaus and locals walking around barefoot.
 Travaasa Hana (formerly Hotel Hana Maui) is equally retro, providing no TVs, telephones, or other distracting electronics; every room simply gets one Commodore 64.
 JK!
 That'd be crazy, right?